duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/vpn/servers.md

 order: 400
 ---

-We currently have VPN servers in the United States, Canada, and Europe.
-Each location has many servers.
-Locations include:
+We have VPN servers globally.
+Below is a list of current locations, each of which has multiple servers:

 -   United States
     -   Ashburn, Virginia